jpmens/owntracks-livetable/README.md

 topic to which the app should subscribe (correlate this with `tablerepub.py`) and whether or not to hide the topic column in the app.

+## Why a republisher?

+It may well be possible to do all this browser-side in JavaScript, but it was much easier for me to collect the necessary data server-side and provide that to JS.